pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Question:** What is the purpose of the following keys? "name", "scripts", "license"

 * **Your Answer:**
-  _scripts: scripts is responsible for a unit of work.
+  _scripts: script is responsible for a unit of work.
 This way they can be called from other scripts._
   _names: It's just the name of the repository and should be descriptive name based on the project._
   _Licenses: For your repository to truly be open source, you'll need to license it so that others are free to use, change, and distribute the software._